fisser001/fogbank-scripts/docs/1_concept_explanation.rst

 Gauge can collect three types of statistics: port_status, port_stats, and flow_stats.
 Port status indicates a change of a switch port.
 The new status of a port can either be added, deleted, or modified.
 Another statistic that can be collected is the port stat.
 This contains information about port counters: the rx_bytes, tx_bytes, dropped rx_packets, dropped tx_packets, errors, rx_packets, and tx_packets.

+**NOTE**

+**If Gauge is being used with Faucet, you need to make sure that your switch is able to connect to two controllers.**

+For example, the `Zodiac <https://github.com/faucetsdn/faucet/blob/3f94cd8dc555687e0b0b4c10dbafccba7d1e5514/docs/vendors/northboundnetworks/README_ZodiacFX.rst>`_ switch only allows for one controller, so Gauge cannot be used.
+By default, an OpenFlow switch may only connect to one controller, so you may have to change the switch configuration.
+Instructions to configure an Allied-Telesis switch is detailed `here </docs/faucet_troubleshooting.rst#switch-configuration>`_.

 ========
 InfluxDB